 A practice interview will help you learn what types of questions may be asked, and you can practice answering those questions.
 You will learn what employers expect and how to present yourself confidently and professionally.
 A practice interview also gives you the chance to expand your job search network.

-Practice Interviews can be done face to face at ISIS, by telephone or online with Skype.
+Practice Interviews can be done in-person at Immigrant Settlement & Integration Services, by phone or online.

 - Your practice interview will be based on a job ad you choose.
 You will need to email the Practice Interview Co-ordinator a copy of your job ad, a targeted cover letter, and a targeted resume.

 - Your practice interview will be 30-45 minutes and will include written and/or verbal feedback from the practice interviewer.
-The interview is at ISIS at a time that is convenient for you and the interviewer.
+The interview is at Immigrant Settlement & Integration Services at a time that is convenient for you and the interviewer.

 - The interviewers will ask questions based on information on your job ad, resume, and cover letter.
 They will ask general, behavioral, situational and technical questions.